fblon/stock/README.md

 # TODO
 - Implement PageNotFoundComponent for insider page when stock is not known
+- Redirect other unknown route to search-tracker page
 - Use web socked to update stock-list real time from Finnhub
+- Unit tests